Paliddo86/prusa_mk25s_bear_klipper_config/README.md

 Launch command: ls /dev/serial/by-id/* for get the current id of the serial connected and use it with the followed command

 To flash: make flash FLASH_DEVICE=/dev/serial/by-id/[serial address founded]

+# OrangePi Zero Plus Uart Configuration
+If you want to connect Arduino Mega / ramps with the serial connection and reserve the USB port for use a webcam enable with the command: armbian-config in system setting the uart 1, reboot the orangepi and use the ttyS1 on printer configuration of klipper.

 Happy Print!!!